Carol-here/Testcase-Generation-using-RAG-based-AI/README.md

 ##  Support

-For issues, questions, or feature requests, please open an issue on GitHub or contact the maintainer.
+For issues, questions, do contact me.

 ---

-**Built with  for intelligent test case generation**
+**Built for intelligent test case generation**